grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 [//]: # (----- EDITED TO HERE -----)

 At the other end of the cargo hold Captain Percy found Shakes had made his way back from the cafe and was having a conversation with Hemi through the hatch into the forward battery compartment.
-He stepped a little to the side as she came up so she could join in.
+He stepped a little to one side as she came up so she could join in.

 "Captain Percy.
 Hemi and I are talking about disconnecting my boat from the _Prospect_."

 "You got the _Gnat_ refueled already?"

-"Fuck naw," said Shakes through a mouthful of oozing leaves.
-"But if you look back toward the end of the battery compartment, to the hatch down to the _Gnat_, you can see we've still got the _Gnat's_ batteries connected up to the circuit.
+"Naw," said Shakes through a mouthful of oozing leaves, "but if you look back toward the end of the battery compartment, to the hatch down to the _Gnat_, you can see we've still got the _Gnat's_ batteries connected up to the circuit.
 That means since we've been charging the _Prospect's_ batteries," he nodded toward the heavy cables hanging from the _Prospect's_ cargo hatch and running up the middle of the cargo hold, "we've been feeding the _Gnat_ juice too.
-Hemi here figures there's enough charge on now that I could move the _Gnat_ to its own slip, and refuel there. ...Sending the fuckin' bill to y'all of course."
+Hemi here figures there's enough charge on now that I could move the _Gnat_ to its own slip, and refuel there. ...Remembering to send the bill to y'all of course."

 Hemi nodded, "with that mating collar we added, you should be able to dock at one of the regular slips for small boats."